 Some of Bearden’s abstractions have entered public and private collections.
 Many, however, have remained in storage since they were first exhibited in the 1950s, while others have never been shown.
 The first public viewing for many of these revelatory works, Romare Bearden: Abstraction sheds new light on this remarkable artist’s stylistic and technical production, and contributes to the development of alternate storylines around the dominant narrative of post-war abstraction.

 Space Required: 5000-7000 sq. ft.

 For booking information, contact Margery King at email@example.com or 212.988.7700 ext.
 246.

 The fully illustrated publication includes an introduction by Lowery Sims and an in-depth essay by the exhibition’s curator, as well as a chronology and bibliography.

 Tracy Fitzpatrick, Ph.D. is Director of the Neuberger Museum of Art and Associate Professor of Art History at Purchase College, SUNY.
 She has written and taught widely on American art of the twentieth century.
 Her exhibitions include When Modern Was Contemporary: The Roy R. Neuberger Collection (2014); American People, Black Light: Faith Ringgold’s Paintings of the 1960s (2010); and Facing Abstraction: Refiguring the Body in the Twentieth Century (2006).

-Organized by the American Federation of Arts and the Neuberger Museum of Art, Purchase College, SUNY
+This exhibition is organized by the American Federation of Arts and the Neuberger Museum of Art of Purchase College, SUNY.